-- Aphids, slugs, snails, cabbageworms, tomato hornworms, caterpillars, squash bugs, cucumber beetles, corn earworms, and potato bugs
+- Aphids, slugs, snails, cabbage worms, tomato hornworms, caterpillars, squash bugs, cucumber beetles, and corn earworms

-The best way to spot these little jerks is just by checking your plants regularly.
+The best way to spot these pests is by checking your plants regularly.
 These bugs will live on and feed off of your plants.
-They won’t just fly around your plant and visit; they will take up residence, make themselves at home, lay eggs, and slowly destroy your little baby.
+They won’t just fly around your plant and visit; they will take up residence, make themselves at home, lay eggs, and slowly destroy your little plant baby.
 If you are growing an organic garden pests are unavoidable, but the good news is that you can do a few things proactively to help keep the pests to a minimum.

 There are three types of beneficial bugs that you want to attract to your garden.
 Let’s break it down: